openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the position of a rectangle.
+Set the position of the rectangle.

+warning:The z-component of the passed ofPoint is ignored.

+Parameters:
+p The position as an ofPoint.